Specialist insurances and IR35 advice

 |What can I do to minimise the chances of a claim occurring?|

-Professional indemnity (PI) insurance is the main insurance required by wide range of roles undertaken by contractors, freelancers and consultants, and is designed to provide cover against claims being against your company for professional errors and omissions.
+Professional indemnity (PI) insurance is the main insurance required by a wide range of roles undertaken by contractors, freelancers and consultants, and is designed to provide cover against claims being against your company for professional errors and omissions.
 It is extremely rare to be able to commence a contract with an end client without being able to prove that you have Professional Indemnity insurance, often with a limit of indemnity of £1m as standard, in place.
 Some contractors are often under the impression that the PI insurance of the agency that they have sourced the contract through covers them when it doesn’t, leaving them open to claims and enormously exposed.
 Therefore, Professional Indemnity insurance is a must for contractors else they risk the opportunity of being able to land that dream contract and to ensure their business is protected.

 Anyone who provides advice or similar is now likely to be required to contractually have Professional Indemnity insurance in place, as incorrect advice or an omission can be a very costly error with large ramifications, often financial, leading to claims being made by the end client or a third party.
 Whilst not a compulsory insurance, most contracts now include the requirement for PI insurance to be held, and as a business can you afford not to hold PI insurance and risk the reputation and livelihood of your company if you get sued, which itself can often just be an allegation?